magmide/magmide/README.md

 My experience using languages like Coq has been extremely painful, and the interface is "more knife than handle".
 I've been astounded how willing academics seem to be to use extremely clunky workflows and syntaxes just to avoid having to build better tools.

 To achieve this goal, this project will learn heavily from `cargo` and other excellent projects.
-It should be possible to verify, interactively prove, query, compile, and run any magma code with a single tool.
+It should be possible to verify, interactively prove, query, compile, and run any Magma code with a single tool.

 ## Taught effectively